Chart Color Schemes

 Infrastructure

-Cheltenham has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally
+Cheltenham has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified three projects likely to impact this region: St. James, Kidman Park, St Clair Village - Stage 6 & 7, St Clair, and Findon Energy Storage Facility.
-Relevant details are provided below.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified three projects that are expected to impact the region.
+Notable projects include St. James, Kidman Park, St Clair Village - Stage 6 & 7 at St Clair, and Findon Energy Storage Facility.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.